cmadland/teaching/pages/02.edci335/11.assignments/03.learning-design-blueprint/section.md

 !!!
 NOTE: the concept analysis may require more than one person to ensure equitable participation.

 - 2-4 learning outcomes related to your concept

-\*\*SUGGESTION: identify as many learning outcomes as there are people in your group.
+!!!
+SUGGESTION: identify as many learning outcomes as there are people in your group.

 - a list of sub-topics that form a progression through your lesson
 - a list of resources that your learners will need to access such as:
   1. textbooks (see: [open.bccampus.ca](https://open.bccampus.ca/)),